NK Olimpija Ljubljana: Rivalry

 Olimpija's biggest rivalry is with NK Maribor, against whom they contest the Eternal derby (Večni derbi).
-The original Eternal derby was contested by Maribor and Olimpija (which folded and was dissolved in 2005) and today the continuation of the rivalry is considered as the matches between Maribor and Olimpija, established in 2005 as NK Bežigrad.
-The rivalry traced its roots back to the early 1960s and the time of Yugoslavia when the first match between the two clubs was played.
-The two teams represented the two largest cities in Slovenia, the capital city of Ljubljana and the second largest city Maribor, and both teams always had one of the largest fan bases in the country.
-Traditionally Ljubljana represents the richer western part of the country while Maribor is the center of the poorer eastern part.
-In addition, Ljubljana was always the cultural, educational, economic and political center of the country and Olimpija and its fans were considered as the representatives of the upper class.
-Maribor, on the other hand, was one of the most industrialized cities in Yugoslavia and the majority of its fans were the representatives of the working class, which means that the added tension to the rivalry was usually political, social and cultural as well.
-The old rivalry reached its peak in the final round of 2000–01 season when one of the most celebrated matches in Slovenian League history was played, when Olimpija met Maribor at their home stadium, Bežigrad.
-Both teams were competing for their fifth national league title.
+The rivalry is a continuation of the original Eternal derby, contested by Maribor and the defunct Olimpija, which folded and was dissolved in 2005.
+The rivalry dates back to the early 1960s and the time of Yugoslavia, when the first match between the two clubs was played.
+The rivalry reached its peak in the last round of the 2000–01 season, when Olimpija met Maribor at their home stadium, Bežigrad.
 Olimpija needed a win for the title, while a draw was enough for Maribor.
-The atmosphere was electric days before the kick-off and the stadium with the capacity of 8,500 was completely sold out.
-At the end, the match ended with a draw (1–1) and Maribor started to celebrate their fifth consecutive title.
+The match ended in a 1–1 draw, and Maribor won its fifth consecutive title.

-The additional intensity to the rivalry is the fact that both Maribor and Olimpija always had support on their matches from ultras groups called Viole Maribor, supporting Maribor, and Green Dragons, who supports Olimpija.
-The two groups are the largest in the country and it is not uncommon that the matches between the two clubs were sometimes interrupted by violent clashes between the two groups or with the police.
-On many occasions, before or after the matches, the fans of the two clubs would also meet up and fight on the streets.
-One of the worst incidents, in April 2010 after a match, resulted in a stabbing of a member of the Green Dragons who, with a group of friends, got into a fight with members of the Viole in Ljubljana's railway station.
-However, to date, there has not been any fatalities in the country related to football violence.
-Because the new Olimpija is supported by most of the fans of the previous Olimpija, many see the matches between Maribor and the new club as the continuation of the rivalry and refer to it by the same name.
-The first match between Maribor and the new Olimpija took place on 24 October 2007 in a Slovenian Cup quarter-final match that was won by Maribor, 3–1.
-At the time Olimpija was still competing under the name Olimpija Bežigrad.
-Overall, Maribor has been the team with more success in head-to-head matches.
+The additional intensity of the rivalry is the fact that both Maribor and Olimpija have always had the support of the ultras groups called Viole Maribor, supporting Maribor, and Green Dragons, who support Olimpija.
+The two groups are the largest in the country, and it is not uncommon for matches between the two clubs to sometimes be interrupted due to violent clashes between the fans or with the police.

+Since most of the fans of the defunct Olimpija support the new Olimpija, many see the matches between Maribor and the new club as a continuation of the rivalry and call it by the same name.
+The first match between Maribor and the new Olimpija took place on 24 October 2007 in a Slovenian Cup quarter-final match, which Maribor won 3–1.
+At the time, Olimpija still competed under the name Olimpija Bežigrad.